-"You may not have seen [a landslide] at your location in 5, 10 maybe 20 years.
+"You may not have seen at your location in 5, 10 maybe 20 years.
 Landslides don’t happen with great frequency in the same place."

 Bowers says the science is still unclear on why some slopes fail and others nearby are just fine.
 Unlike measuring the atmosphere, it's hard to see what's beneath the layers of soil.
 Patterns though have developed about which places seem more susceptible.
 But a lot of mystery remains about what exactly triggers slopes to slide.
 "It might slide in one place and right next door it won't slide-- but maybe the next time it will."